V4Fire/Client/src/traits/i-size/README.md

 # traits/i-size

-This module provides a trait for a component that have some "size" behaviour.
+This module provides a trait for a component have some "size" behaviour.